Southern port city Yeosu is quite a sight to behold, given its pristine waters surrounded by some 300 mountainous islands, big and small.

 I am standing on the edge of a cliff with an open parachute and a human being strapped to my back, feeling nervous.
 My seven-year-old daughter wanted to try paragliding, so I decide to take the plunge too.

 "Just run.
-Running in the sky," the instructor attached to me says in halting English in an attempt reassure me.
+Running in the sky," the instructor attached to me says in halting English in an attempt to reassure me.

 After a rocky start - I trip and tumble on my first attempt - the wind catches the parachute and I glide off the edge.
 It is sheer exhilaration after that.